 There is actually something one can say about uncertainty beyond "nobody knows anything."
 Suppose that you toss a coin 100 times and count the number of heads.
 Most of the time you get about 50% heads.
 Sometimes - less often - you get 70% heads (or 30% heads).
 Sometimes - even less often - you get 90% heads (or 10% heads).
-It turns out that the frequency with which you get each value between 0 and 100 is measured by a bell curve like the one on the left panel of Figure 3.4 (the dashed line).
+It turns out that the frequency with which you get each value between 0 and 100 is measured by a bell curve like the one on the top panel of Figure 3.4 (the red line).

-One of the most important theorems of probability theory, the Central Limit Theorem, states that most measurable events are distributed according to a frequency pattern that looks like the bell curve on the top panel of Figure 3.4 (the red line): middle values are most likely, whereas values away from the average are less and less likely to happen (e.g., 95 heads out of 100 coin tosses).
+One of the most important theorems of probability theory, the Central Limit Theorem, states that most measurable events are distributed according to a frequency pattern that looks like this red line, that is, like a bell curve: middle values are most likely, whereas values away from the average are less and less likely to happen (for example, 95 heads out of 100 coin tosses).
 This pattern of frequency distribution is so common that this bell distribution is known as the normal distribution.
 (The normal distribution is also known as Gaussian distribution.
-For aficionados: if you measure the quantity in question in logarithms, as is the case on the left panel of Figure 3.4, then we say the distribution is log-normal.)
+For aficionados: if you measure the quantity in question in logarithms, as is the case on the top panel of Figure 3.4, then we say the distribution is log-normal.)